-Late acceptance also evaluates only a few moves per step.
-A move is accepted if it leads to score that is at least the winning score of a fixed number of steps ago.
+Late acceptance (also known as Late acceptance hill climbing) also evaluates only a few moves per step.
+A move is accepted if it leads to a score that is at least the winning score of a fixed number of steps ago.